Sensitivity index

 Figure 1: Bayes-optimal classification error probability $e_b$ and Bayes discriminability index $d'_b$ between two univariate histograms computed from their overlap area.
 Figure 2: Same computed from the overlap volume of two bivariate histograms.
 Figure 3: discriminability indices of two univariate normal distributions with unequal variances.
 The classification boundary is in black.
 Figure 4: discriminability indices of two bivariate normal distributions with unequal covariance matrices (ellipses are 1 sd error ellipses).
 Color-bar shows the relative contribution to the discriminability by each dimension.
-These are computed by numerical methods.

 The sensitivity index or discriminability index or detectability index is a dimensionless statistic used in signal detection theory.
 A higher index indicates that the signal can be more readily detected.

 Definition

 The discriminability index is the separation between the means of two distributions (typically the signal and the noise distributions), in units of the standard deviation.

 Equal variances/covariances

 For two univariate distributions $a$ and $b$ with the same standard deviation, it is denoted by $d'$ ('dee-prime'):

 $d' = \frac{\left\vert \mu_a - \mu_b \right\vert}{\sigma}$.

 In higher dimensions, i.e. with two multivariate distributions with the same variance-covariance matrix $\mathbf{\Sigma}$, (whose symmetric square-root, the standard deviation matrix, is $\mathbf{S}$), this generalizes to the Mahalanobis distance between the two distributions: